aai-osp-fe/aai-osp-android-sdk-demo/README.md

 #### 1.Selfie

-If you only need to integrate the selfie node, you need to follow these 3 steps:
+To integrate the SDK, the following 3 steps are required:

 1. Copy the core-release-1.0.0.aar, selfie-release-1.0.0.aar and face-sdk-9.6.64.aar files from the demo into your project, these three files are located under the app->libs directory in the project.
 2. In settings.gradle, set the following:
 ```groovy